Cloud security

 How can NordLayer help?

 As cloud computing is at the center of modern business operations building, its security is at the forefront of business priorities.
-A robust cloud security strategy must include access controls, encryption, firewalls, and auditing.
+A robust cloud security strategy must include access controls, encryption, firewalls, unified threat management, and auditing.
 However, finding a reliable partner isn't always easy.

 NordLayer can be a helpful ally when securing public and private cloud infrastructure setups.
 Using our Virtual Private Gateways, SaaS applications, and other resources can be reached efficiently but securely.
 With features like IP allowlisting, overall business network security posture is improved, allowing only authorized personnel to access your cloud environments.